dipunm/secure-bitcoin-for-dummies/_resources/lets-be-paranoid.md

 ### Don't trust your computer

-Using computers (including your iPhone!) can be pretty convenient for many things, but when dealing with our hard earned money and personal security, these devices are too easy to compromise, and we should avoid them for as much as possible anyway.
+Using personal devices like computers, laptops, tablets or our mobile devices can be pretty convenient for many things, but when dealing with our _hard earned money_ and personal security, these devices are too easy to compromise, and we should avoid using them for as much as possible anyway.

-- Brand new computers and devices can come pre-installed with sneaky spyware and bloatware which can hint about where and how we might keep our digital secrets to the world wide web.
+- Brand new computers and devices can come pre-installed with sneaky spyware and bloatware which can, intentionally or unintentionally, hint about where and how we might keep our digital secrets to the world wide web.
 - Personal devices are constantly being targeted by attackers online who find ways to intercept our online activities to get malware onto our devices, or trick us into performing actions that would compromise our devices.
 - Public or even unattended personal computers can be fitted with keyloggers that track what we type in the hopes of collecting sensitive information.

 Anti-virus companies would lead you to believe that their software will protect you, but they tend to give us a false sense of security while underdelivering on their promises and making your computer feel slow and sluggish.
-I've also noticed many non-tehcnical people fall victim to bad actors on the internet who target users by creating fake advertisements and convincing people to install their fake anti-virus software.
+I've also noticed many non-tehcnical people fall victim to bad actors on the internet who target users by creating fake advertisements and convincing people to install their fake "anti-virus" software.

-Even if a computer is perfectly safe and secure right now, malware that infects your computer in the future can find and broadcast, even potentially deleted data.
+Even if a computer is perfectly safe and secure _right now_, malware that infects your computer in the future can find and broadcast, even potentially deleted data.

 ![data leaks kill]({{ site.baseurl }}/assets/data-leaks-kill.webp)